-The amount you are losing is shocking!
+The amount you are losing will shock you!

 The "real return" being the actual amount that you get after taking away the effect of inflation.

-This is based on the average, so in many cases the real gains may be completely wiped out by the costs.
+This is based on the average.
+So in many cases the real gains may be completely wiped out by the costs.
 So after saving for 40 years you have gained nothing!

 A number of studies have calculated that the average administration costs of a retirement fund are about 3% of the fund's asset value every year.

 Over a period of 40 years each 1% in costs reduces your retirement investment return by about 30%.

 The following example will show you how much.